oatlog/oatlog/doc/extended_abstract/main.typ

 instantiation time.

 Oatlog is in-progress work and is missing many features of the egglog language.
-This is well illustrated by its performance on the egglog test suite, with oatlog passing 16 of the 93 tests.
+This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
 Almost all test failures are due to oatlog not yet implementing extraction, `:merge` or rulesets.
-The fact that oatlog runs all rules together prevents `(check <expr>)` from being implementable, and as a temporary workaround, it is therefore compiled to a no-op.
-Since `check` is crucial for tests, oatlog instead verifies its correctness by comparing its number of e-nodes in each relation after each application of rules.
+The fact that oatlog runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
+Since `check` is crucial for tests, we instead verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of e-nodes in each relation after each application of rules.

-#TODO[reference listing, talk about generated code, better caption]
+To illustrate how oatlog works and the readability of its generated code, we highlight
+@example_generated_code that shows generated code for the distributive law.
+This is part of the function `Theory::apply_rules` that executes all queries and which alternates with the function `Theory::canonicalize` to compute the congruence closure of the theory.

 #figure(
   placement: auto,
   scope: "parent",